timoschlueter/nightscout-librelink-up/README.md

 # Nightscout LibreLink Up Uploader/Sidecar

-Simple Script written in JavaScript (Node) that uploads CGM readings from LibreLink Up to Nightscout.
+Script written in TypeScript that uploads CGM readings from LibreLink Up to Nightscout.
 The upload should work with at least Freestyle Libre 2 (FGM) and Libre 3 CGM sensors.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)][heroku]